-This is the first of three courses that explores the Autodesk AutoCAD software.
+This is the first of three courses that explores the AutoCAD software.
 This course introduces the basic 2D elements of computeraided drafting using AutoCAD.
 Basic skills including screen controls, file management, creating entities, editing techniques, creating twodimensional drawings, and printing/plotting methods will be covered.
 Formerly ENGG115.
-Additional course fees: \$15.00.

-Prerequisite: Pre- or coreg. - CADM100.
+Prerequisite: Pre- or coreq. - CADM100.
 Lecture/Lab Ratio: 2:2.